awsdocs/amazon-fsx-windows-user-guide/doc_source/unable-to-create-fs-self-ad.md

 1. Verify that you configured the VPC security groups that you associated with your Amazon FSx file system, along with any VPC network ACLs, to allow outbound network traffic on all ports\.
 **Note**
 If you want to implement least privilege, you can allow outbound traffic only to the specific ports required for communication with the Active Directory domain controllers\.
 For more information, see the [Microsoft Active Directory documentation](https://support.microsoft.com/en-us/help/179442/how-to-configure-a-firewall-for-domains-and-trusts)\.

+1. Verify that the values for Microsoft Windows file server or network administrative properties do not contain non\-Latin\-1 characters\.
+For example, the file system creation fails if you use `Domänen-Admins` as the name of the file system administrators group\.

 1. Verify that your Active Directory domain's DNS servers and domain controllers are active and able to respond to requests for the domain provided\.

 1. Ensure that the functional level of your Active Directory domain is Windows Server 2008 R2 or higher\.

 1. Make sure that the firewall rules on your Active Directory domain's domain controllers allow traffic from your Amazon FSx file system\.
 For more information, see the [Microsoft Active Directory documentation](https://support.microsoft.com/en-us/help/179442/how-to-configure-a-firewall-for-domains-and-trusts)\.

-## Can't connect to Microsoft AD domain controllers due to invalid service account credentials<a name="w118aac41c11b9b7"></a>
+## Can't connect to Microsoft AD domain controllers due to invalid service account credentials<a name="w157aac41c11b9b7"></a>

  Creating a file system joined to your self\-managed Active Directory fails with the following error message: